prabhleen1917/crypto-dashboard/README.md

 3) News Feed - There is a nes page which shows the trending news.
 4) Navbar - Have options like Home, News, Trending coins, About, Login button
 5) Login Page/ Registration Page - The backend logic for these pages will be served from the node app deployed already.
-6) Shortlist Feature on Trending Page - This will be visible on the trending Page where users can shortlist their favourite coins.

 ## Learn More

-To learn more about Angular, refer to the official documentation:
-[Angular Documentation ](https://angular.io/docs) - Learn about Angular features and APIs. https://apexcharts.com/docs/angular-charts/ - Learn more about Apex charts
+To learn more about Nextjs , refer to the official documentation: https://nextjs.org/docs/getting-started/installation - Learn about Angular features and APIs. https://apexcharts.com/docs/angular-charts/ - Learn more about Apex charts